This article describes 5 things you may learn about your spiritual life as you learn to blog as a Christian.

-For people like me who are not naturally technological, the whole experience of learning to blog on WordPress.org will stretch you.
-Whenever you feel stressed or under pressure, you know that things are going to come to the surface about your character that will shock you.
+For people like me who are not naturally technological, the whole experience of learning to blog on WordPress.org is taxing.
+Whenever you feel stressed or under pressure, things are going to come to the surface about your Christian character that will shock you.
 I thought I was a pretty spiritually mature person before I started learning to blog two months ago.
-Not so, I learned a have a lot of areas I need to grow in!
+Not so, I learned I have a lot of areas I need to grow in!
 Very humbling.

-So, if you are on this learning-to-blog-journey with me, the following are some things the process will reveal to you about your spiritual life.
+So, if you are on this learning-to-blog journey too, the following are some questions that may surface for you about your spiritual life as a Christian blogger.

 1. Do You Really Trust God?